mattdp/mnemonic/README.md

-have people's attributes decaying over time, ie want apartment lasts 2 months store notes on people be difficult to access for intruders - exposed rails app probably not the answer, running off local might be
+have people's attributes decaying over time, ie want apartment lasts 2 months store notes on people be difficult to access for intruders - exposed rails app probably not the answer, running off local might be backup data - where does it live? note in README; time machine should take care of it

 bulk uploading
 map relationships to each other